javiercanadillas/asm-gke/Readme.md

 # Todos

 - Include installation option to enable Anthos 1.9 Managed Control Plane instead of deploying it in the Kubernetes cluster
+- Include installation option that uses the newer `asmctl` tool.
 - Include gradual shift of traffic per service version.
 - Add installation option to deploy a ASM-enable GCE VM, moving one of the bookinfo services there.
 - Enable the script to work on Linux, Cloud Shell and Mac OS X (tooling for OS X in curl -OL https://github.com/istio/istio/releases/download/1.8.1/istioctl-1.8.1-osx.tar.gz)
 - Enable workload identity and configure cluster labels in one call at cluster creation, it should be slightly faster than doing the steps atomically.
-- Force install_asm to understan the specific version this script is requesting to install.
+- Force install_asm to understand the specific version this script is requesting to install.
 By default, install_asm always sets the last ASM version, and version stickiness is achieved by bash variables instead of flags or argument.
 So, I should export here the corresponding vars MAJOR, MINOR, POINT and REV